-Classification of leases in which Francotyp-Postalia is the lessor

-Leases are classified as finance leases at the FP Group in cases including when the lease term covers the major part of the asset's economic life (useful life test) or the present value of the future minimum lease payments amounts to at least substantially all of the fair value of the leased asset (present value criterion).
+Classification of leases in which Francotyp-Postalia is the lessor payments amounts to at least substantially all of the fair value of the leased asset (present value criterion).
 The FP Group has interpreted "the major part" to mean 75% and "substantially" to mean 90%.
 When determining the contract term, the FP Group considers the likelihood that contracts will be automatically extended.